Bira/octopus-carnival/_drafts/wir-mm-4e-hag.md

 but even the new ones all share in that same aesthetic.

-The original fairy tales aren't always clear on whether their witches are human or not, but D&D does.
-Its hags are explicitly _not_ human, but rather a type of fey that happen to resemble horrible women.
+The original fairy tales aren't always clear on whether their witches are human or not, but in D&D they explicitly _not_ human.
+Hags are a type of fey that happen to resemble horrible women.
 They're thematically linked to nature's ugliness, in much the same way eladrin or dryads are linked to its beauty.

 As befits fairytale witches, hags live in places inhospitable to humans such as haunted forests, dismal swamps or lonely mountain-tops castigated by